 “Food sovereignty is the right of peoples, communities, and countries to define their own agricultural, labor, fishing, food and land policies which are ecologically, socially, economically, and culturally appropriate to their unique circumstances.”–Food Sovereignty: A Right for All

 (MFSI) is the umbrella name for all the local and traditional food initiatives on the Settlement and is a part of the Economic Development Department.
-In its sixth year, MFSI has two main focuses:
+In its seventh year, MFSI has two main focuses:

 - Education and outreach around food system control

 - Development of sustainable local farms and farmers

 MFSI emphasizes the impact of local foods, indigenous foods, and medicines in supporting the health and well-being of our community, while strengthening the economy, healing relationships with the land, and celebrating cultural identity.